 A healthy mother plant will generally produce multiple pups, sometimes as many as three or four, before the plant completely fails.

 This kind of propagation is known as asexual reproduction; it's a form of cloning.
 You can also sexually reproduce bromeliads from seed by crossing two plants, collecting seed and sprouting them.
 This is a difficult process, however, and takes much longer than asexual reproduction.
 Bromeliad seeds are sown into small pots or flats, usually on moist sphagnum moss or in a seedling mixture.
-Seedlings should be kept moist and warm and preferably covered.
+Keep seedlings moist, warm and preferably covered.